 Fatty acids are specific types of polyunsaturated fats.

 Two main classes that are of particular importance to our dogs are Omega-3 and Omega-6 fatty acids.

 Since these fatty acids cannot be produced by the dog's body, they have to be supplied through the dog's food.

 Omega-3 fatty acids include:

-Fish oil, such as salmon oil, cod liver oil, and sardine oil, is rich in Omega-3 fatty acids (DHA and EPA).
+Fish oil (e.g. salmon oil, krill oil) and some fish (e.g. anchovies, salmon, halibut, herring, sardines, and mackerel) are rich in Omega-3 fatty acids (DHA and EPA).

 Flaxseed oil, hempseed oil, and soybean oil are rich in Omega-3 too, but in the form of ALA.
 (ALA needs to be converted to EPA and DHA to be of nutritional benefit).

 Evening primrose, borage, pumpkin seed, and sunflower oil are rich in Omega-6 fatty acids.

 Do fish oil and flaxseed oil provide the same benefits for dogs?
 Can one substitute the other?
 There is a lot of contradictory information on the Internet about these two oils.
 Some sites claim that since flaxseed oil contains more Omega-3 fatty acids and is cheaper than fish oil, it is a good alternative.

 But is it really?